 Storage.
-Now you can easily free up storage space on your phone and manage temporary files.
+Now you can easily clear storage space on your phone and manage temporary files.
 New categories show what's taking up space.

 Driving Mode.
 Feeling distracted behind the wheel?
-Driving Mode allows you to minimize incoming calls and text messages to help you focus on the road.
+Driving Mode allows you to minimise incoming calls and text messages to help you focus on the road.

 Screen.
 Reading emails in bed?
-You can lock your screen orientation so it doesn't shift when you move your phone around.
+You can lock your screen orientation so it doesn't change when you move your phone around.

-Wi-Fi.
-Start preserving cellular data on your phone right out of the box—you can now connect to Wi-Fi during setup.
+WiFi.
+Start preserving mobile data on your phone from the word go – you can now connect to WiFi during setup.

 Internet sharing.
-Now you can use your phone's cellular data connection from your Microsoft Windows 8.1 devices by pairing them over Bluetooth.
+Now you can use your phone's mobile data connection from your Microsoft Windows 8.1 devices by pairing them over Bluetooth.

 Bluetooth.
 Several fixes were made to address known issues, and improvements were made to connection quality for Bluetooth accessories.

 Ringtones.
 Do more with ringtones now.
-Assign ringtones for text messages, so you'll know who's texting you without even looking.
-Use your custom ringtones for more things—text messages, instant messages, emails, voicemail, and reminders.
+Assign ringtones for text messages so you know who's texting you without even looking.
+Use your custom ringtones for more things – text messages, instant messages, emails, voicemail and reminders.

 App switcher.
 Don't look back.
-Now you can use the App switcher to quickly close apps when you're finished with them.
+Now you can use the App switcher to quickly close apps when you've finished with them.